wkumari/draft-wkumari-owe/README.md

    shops, hotels, airports and similar.
 These networks provide no encryption, which means that the user's traffic is visible to anyone nearby with packet capture software, for example, Wireshark.
-It is also trivial for an attacker to perform a Man-in-the-middle attacks as they can see all of the user's traffic.
+It is also trivial for an attacker to perform a Man-in-the-Middle attacks as they can see all of the user's traffic.

    There are a number of solutions to this problem, such as WPA2 (Wi-Fi